Mindful Living

 The world demands so much from us.
 Especially as women, we are often holding space for others—emotionally, physically, and mentally—without realizing how little we hold for ourselves.

-How to Make It a Ritual
+Making It a Ritual

 Like any practice, the benefits of visualization deepen with consistency.